fishbotics/uw-robotics-571-sp21/hw1/README.md

 bash submit.sh
 ```

-This will create the file `submit.tar.gz` in your directory with all the code you need to submit.
+This will create the file `submit.zip` in your directory with all the code you need to submit.
 The command will check to see that your files have changed relative to the version stored in the `git` repository.
 If it hasn't changed, figure out why, maybe you need to download your ipynb from google?

-Submit `submit.tar.gz` in the file upload field for Homework 1 on Canvas.
+Submit `submit.zip` in the file upload field for Homework 1 on Canvas.